INTRODUCTION

 SUPPORTING HEART HEALTH

 Heart disease remains a leading cause of death worldwide, but tomatoes contain nutrients that support cardiovascular function.
-Lycopene has been shown to reduce LDL (bad) cholesterol and improve overall cholesterol balance, while potassium helps regulate blood pressure.
+Lycopene has been shown to reduce low-density lipoprotein (LDL), which is known as bad cholesterol and improve overall cholesterol balance, while potassium helps regulate blood pressure.
 Antioxidants in tomatoes also protect blood vessels from oxidative stress, lowering the risk of heart disease and stroke.
 Additionally, tomatoes contain folate, which helps regulate homocysteine levels in the blood, reducing the risk of heart-related complications.

 ENHANCING SKIN HEALTH AND COLLAGEN PRODUCTION